zephir/zephir-gulp-compiler/README.md

 | --prep            | Preproduction.
 Visible to the two above and the customer.
 Example domain: `prep.[domain].[tld]`     | prep/           |
 | --prod            | Production / Live.
 Visible to everyone.                                                             | prod/           |

-> These are all just some examples.
+> These are all just examples.
 You don't have to use the enviroments that way!